Coronavirus FAQ - UCR Faculty & Staff

 - Guidance for all Transportation-related activities including parking, permits, biking, buses, and campus transportation issues

-As of March 16, what paid leave provisions are available to empoyees?
+What paid leave provisions are available to employees?

 How does an employee request paid administrative leave?